Call Today!

 Preserving Your Dentures

-Always remove your dentures before sleeping to avoid damaging them, dislodging them, and to give your gums some time to relax.
-Submerge your dentures fully in warm, but not hot, water to keep them from drying out and becoming misshapen.
+Always remove your dentures before sleeping to avoid damaging them, dislodging them, and to allow your gums time without the denture.
+Submerge your dentures fully in warm, but not hot, water to keep them from drying out.

 If are interested in learning more about dentures or to schedule a consultation, please do not hesitate to call us at 410-643-5500 or click here to request an appointment.